Lou Schizas

 Before joining BNN, Schizas was a financial adviser based in Calgary where he sold tax-sheltered investments.
 He has also written a financial column for the Calgary Sun, hosted a radio program called The Money Manager on AM 1060 CKMX and performed media relations work for community groups.

 Schizas holds a Bachelor of Arts in Economics from the University of Western Ontario and did graduate work at the State University of New York at Stony Brook.
 He also holds Canadian Investment Manager (CIM) designation, and is a Fellow of the Canadian Securities Institute.

 Although Schizas is a Canadian citizen, he grew up in New York City.
-He is the son of a Greek-American father and a French-Canadian mother.
+His daughter Madeline is an Olympic figure skater and four-time Canadian national champion.